 Flying with Baby: 5 Tips For Flying With A Car Seat

 - If your child has a paid seat, you can bring your car seat on the plane with you.

 - If you must check your car seat, gate-check it.

 - When you check your car seat, make sure to have a waterproof cover on it.

 - Label all removable parts on your car seat.

-When you check a car seat, it travels on various conveyor belts (which are never cleaned), it is tossed in luggage bins with hundreds of other checked bags, and left on the ground outside.
-This is the same ground that airplanes and fuels trucks drive on, and the same ground employees spit on.
+When you check a car seat, it travels on various conveyor belts (which are never cleaned), gets tossed in luggage bins with hundreds of other checked bags, and left on the ground outside.
+That’s right, the same ground that airplanes and fuels trucks drive on, and the same ground employees spit on.
 Marinate on that one for a second.
-Click here for some product recommendations
+Click here for my product recommendations for traveling with children.

 When bags are checked, there is no guarantee they will be protected from the elements.
-Most of the time, if it’s raining outside, your checked bags will get rained on, and your car seat will be loaded in the belly of the plane, completely wet.
-Reduce the amount of damage that will be done to your car seat and make sure to protect it with a waterproof cover.
+If it’s raining outside, your checked bags will often get rained on.
+Your car seat will too while it waits to be loaded in the belly of the plane.
+Reduce the amount of damage that will be done to your car seat and keep it dry with a waterproof cover.